sequence-sh/M365Connector/README.md

 https://sequence.sh/playground

 # Package Releases

-Can be downloaded from the [Releases page](https://gitlab.com/reductech/sequence/connectors/filesystem/-/releases).
+Can be downloaded from the [Releases page](https://gitlab.com/reductech/sequence/connectors/microsoft365/-/releases).

 # NuGet Packages

 Release nuget packages are available from [nuget.org](https://www.nuget.org/profiles/Sequence).

+## Licensing

+This product is licensed under the Apache License, Version 2.0.
+For further details please see http://www.apache.org/licenses/LICENSE-2.0.

+Microsoft does not test, evaluate, endorse or certify this product.